YanagiEiichi/FrameGenerator/README.md

 1. `yield number` read a known lenght buffer.
 2. `yield string` read buffer until the string occured.
 3. `yield iterator` parse asynchronously a sub-frme.
+4. `yield array` read buffer until any one string occured.
-4. `return any` return a value as the frame data.
+5. `return any` return a value as the frame data.

 ### Demo